rahul-jha-official/asp_dot_net_core/README.md

  <br/><br/>
 **launchSettings.json file**</br>
 launchSettings.json is file which has the profiles configuration of the servers.
 The file is present in the ‘\Properties’ folder of the project.
+Profile is the collection of settings which are used to run the server.

 <table>
  <tr>
   <td>commandName</td>